About Us

 Cody Straza and Allison J. Squires

 Allison was born in St. John’s, NFLD and grew up primarily in Southern Ontario.
 After completing her BSc in Environmental Toxicology at the University of Guelph (Guelph, ON) she moved to Saskatoon, SK to complete first her MSc and then Ph.D. in Toxicology at the University of Saskatchewan.
 Like Cody, Allison is very interested in promoting the organic industry, especially through on-farm research.
 Allison supports involving organic producers at the individual farm level and believes that it will contribute to the overall applicability of organic research.
 As such both her and Cody have implemented several on-farm research projects at Upland Organics.
-Allison serves the national organic community as President of the Canadian Organic Growers and in 2020 was also elected to the International Federation of Organic Agriculture Movements (IFOAM) North America board of Directors.
-In 2022 Allison was elected to the Standards Interpretation Committee which is managed by the Organic Federation of Canada.
+Allison currently serves the national organic community as Past-President of the Canadian Organic Growers.
+In 2022 Allison was elected to the Standards Interpretation Committee which is managed by the Organic Federation of Canada and is an active participant in the 2025 standards review process.

 Allison and Cody met while they were both attending the University of Saskatchewan and got married several years later in 2008.
 After working in Saskatoon a few years more they decided to buy their farm in 2010.
 Both Cody and Allison believe in being involved in the local community and serve on several local boards and committees.
-Allison was a board member for both the Wood Mountain Regional Park board and the Wood Mountain Library board for many years.
-She also serves the surrounding region as a board member with the Old Wives Watershed Association.
-Cody works as a volunteer firefighter in the rural municipality.
 They welcomed their first son in 2014 and their second son in 2015.
 Most recently in 2017, they were excited to welcome a third son as the newest addition to their family.